Dare County Board of Commissioners: Meetings

 The Board meets on the first Monday of the month at 9:00 AM and the third Monday of each month at 5:00 PM at the Dare County Administrative Annex located at 954 Marshall C. Collins Drive in Manteo.

 Issues

 In 2008, the Board adopted a resolution making English the official language of Dare County.
-The resolution was crafted by Jack Shea.
+Jack Shea crafted the resolution.
 The Commissioners voting for the resolution were Jack Shea, Richard Johnson, Mike Johnson and Max Dutton.
 Dissenting Commissioners were Warren Judge, Allen Burrus and Virginia Tillett.